-Our philosophy: Most stories are not rejected because they are not good, but because other stories are better.
+Most stories are not rejected because they’re bad but because other stories are better.

 Vestal Review is a magazine for flash (short-shorts) fiction.
 We realize that there are different definitions of what a flash story is and all of them have merit.
 In our definition, a flash story is no longer than 500 words and it has a plot.
 If it’s longer than 500 words and/or has no plot, we are not interested.
 We are also not interested in porn, racial slurs, excessive gore, or obscenity.
 On the other end of the spectrum, no children’s or preachy stories either, please.
 Our target audience is people over 18, so R-rated content is OK, but not X-rated.
 Most genres, other than children’s, syrupy romance or hard science fiction, are accepted, and we love humor.

 Don’t forget that the title is an important part of the story.
 Make it pertinent but don’t tell too much.
 We generally don’t favor one-word titles.

 We at Vestal Review support and encourage diversity in writing and publishing.
 Diversity is good for the reader, writer and the literature at large.
 It enhances our understanding of the world.
 It’s fair, beneficial, and it’s long overdue.
 We encourage underrepresented writers to send us their stories.
 Please identify yourself in your cover letter.